kasahara-t/postgres-docker-template/README.md

 * `make stop`: Stops and removes all containers.
 * `make init`: Generates all required files for the setup.
 * `make clean`: Removes all generated files.
+* `make build`: Rebuilds the Docker containers and starts them.
+This command is particularly useful for executing migration scripts.
+Since migration scripts are copied into the container at build time, a rebuild is necessary to execute newly added migrations.

 ## Configuration